-A quick overview of the evolution of economic theories related to labour migration.13
+A Quick overview of the evolution of economic theories related to labor migration

-In a nutshell, for those students who have not had yet courses on economics, the Classical Theory, associated with Arthur Lewis,14 proposed a development model of a dualistic economy, consisting of rural-agricultural and urban-manufacturing sectors.
-According to this theory, initially the majority of labour is employed on the land.
-Labour is a variable resource and, as more labour is put to work on the land, diminishing marginal returns15 lead to reduced marginal product (output produced by an additional worker) and underemployment.
+In a nutshell, for those students who have not had yet courses on economics, the Classical Theory, associated with Arthur Lewis, proposed a development model of a dualistic economy, consisting of rural-agricultural and urban-manufacturing sectors.
+According to this theory, initially most of the labor is employed on the land.
+Labor is a variable resource and, as more labor is put to work on the land, diminishing marginal returns led to reduced marginal product (output produced by an additional worker) and underemployment.